-This report relates to the review of LM095 - the Bachelor of Technology (Education) in Materials and Engineering Technology (hereinafter referred to as "the programme") at the University of Limerick (hereinafter referred to as "the university.")
+This report relates to the review of LM094 - the Bachelor of Technology (Education) in Materials and Architectural Technology (hereinafter referred to as "the programme") at the University of Limerick (hereinafter referred to as "the university").

 The programme is a full-time, four-year course of study comprising 240 ECTS credits with the appropriate balance of time and ECTS credits across foundation and professional studies, subject discipline and school placement.
 The programme provides 126 ECTS credits (52.5%) for the subject discipline; 54 credits (22.5%) for education and foundation studies and 60 credits (25%) for school placement.
-The panel is aware of the challenge faced by the programme coordinators when re-designing the programme of maintaining the quality of the subject discipline elements within a reduced timeframe for the subject discipline.
+The panel is aware of the challenge faced by the programme co-ordinators when redesigning the programme of maintaining the quality of the subject discipline elements within a reduced timeframe for the subject discipline.

-Six of the ECTS credits which are allocated to the subject discipline are considered to relate directly to the teaching of that subject and have therefore contributed to the required credits for foundation studies and professional studies.
+Six of the ECTS credits which are allocated to the subject discipline elements are considered to relate directly to the teaching of those subjects and have therefore contributed to the required credits for foundation studies and professional studies.